top of page

 Self-carriage refers to a horse’s ability to maintain its posture, balance, and rhythm without constant input or correction from the rider.
 A horse in self-carriage moves forward with energy, balance, and lightness, maintaining engagement of the hindquarters and soft contact with the bit.

-Signs of self-carriage include:
+Signs of Self-Carriage

 • A consistent, rhythmic gait